Har Har Mahadev: Reception

 Shaheen Irani of OTTplay rated 3 out of 5 stars and wrote, “Har Har Mahadev is a cinematic brilliance in the last hour of the film.
-Up to that point, you are only trying to figure out where the story is headed and where will it lead to.
+Up to that point, you are only trying to figure out where the story is headed and where it will lead to.
 Even then, although the visuals are beyond appealing, the music is not.”
-Mayur Sanap of Rediff.com calls it a “emotionally-charged war drama” and appreciated the cast.
+Mayur Sanap of Rediff.com calls it an “emotionally-charged war drama” and appreciated the cast.
 Overall he wrote “Har Har Mahadev is not without flaws and had the potential for much more.
-But credit to Director Deshpande for attempting to make the tale layered and emotionally moving.” with rating of 2.5 out of 5 stars.
-Sameer Ahire of Movie Talkies criticised direction but appreciated Kelkar, Khanvilkar, and Sanjeev's performance and wrote, “Sharad Kelkar's Electrifying Act Saves The Mediocre Vision Of Abhijeet Deshpande In This Legendary Tale.” gave 2.5 stars out of 5.
-Likewise, Film Information gave positive reviews, noting Deshpande's impactful direction, dialogues, Sadineni's camerawork but criticised the editing.
+But credit to Director Deshpande for attempting to make the tale layered and emotionally moving.” with a rating of 2.5 out of 5 stars.

+Sameer Ahire of Movie Talkies criticised the direction but appreciated Kelkar, Khanvilkar, and Sanjeev's performance and wrote, “Sharad Kelkar's Electrifying Act Saves The Mediocre Vision Of Abhijeet Deshpande In This Legendary Tale.”
+He gave 2.5 stars out of 5.
+Likewise, Film Information gave positive reviews, noting Deshpande's impactful direction, dialogues, and Sadineni's camerawork but criticised the editing.

 Controversy

-Following the release of the trailer, the movie generated controversy.
-The Bandal descendants objected to the trailer and submitted a detailed complaint letter two days before the movie's premiere, alleging that the movie is based on a false history.
-Within a week after the film's release, Amol Mitkari of the Nationalist Congress Party and politician Sambhaji Raje, the 13th direct descendant of Chhatrapati Shivaji Maharaj, and their outfit Swarajya Sanghatan criticized it as misleading historical revisionism.
+Following the release of the trailer, the Bandal descendants objected to the trailer and submitted a detailed complaint letter two days before the film's premiere, alleging that the film is based on a false history.
+Within a week after the film's release, Amol Mitkari of the Nationalist Congress Party and politician Sambhaji, the 13th direct descendant of Shivaji, and their outfit Swarajya Sanghatan criticized it as misleading historical revisionism.
 On 7 November 2022, MLA Jitendra Awad and NCP workers shut down the film's screening in Thane's Viviana Mall.
-A fan was also assaulted by an activists.
+A fan was also assaulted by an activist.
 The film's director clarified his position on this matter during a press conference, stating that the film is based on historical sources and has been submitted to the Censor Board.